7 classic must-read polymer flood submissions

 3. High salinity polymer polymer flood

 The AER recently approved an expansion of a successful ASP flood.
-All the details of the lab studies and field pilot are included in the application.
+All the details of the lab studies and field pilot are included in the submission.
 They predict an additional recovery range of 10-13%.
 Sensitivity of polymer to brine water hardness and reservoir temperature was examined.
 They propose a mixture of vertical and horizontal polymer injector wells.

 4. Polymer doubles recovery

-In his application documents, he shows a recent polymer flood where he is already reducing GOR and water cut.
+In his submission documents, he shows a recent polymer flood where he is already reducing GOR and water cut.
 He's sure he can improve recovery by at least double using this injection fluid.
 His oil is 14 degree API.

 5. Injecting polymer without plugging off